jude-craft/Trivon/README.md

-# Flutter & Dart Quiz Kahoot
+we# Flutter & Dart Quiz Kahoot

 A beautifully designed, interactive quiz application built with Flutter using **MVVM Architecture** to help beginners learn Flutter, Dart, and mobile development concepts in a fun and engaging way.